 Part 2 of BrandTrip Partners Restaurant Chain Turnaround Series

-In this second installment we will examine strategies to improve throughput.
-“Throughput Acceleration” simply allows the movement of more transactional behavior in a given amount of time.
+In this chapter we will examine strategies to improve throughput.
+“Throughput Improvement” simply allows the movement of more transactional behavior in a given amount of time.
 The innovation tends to be accomplished through technology enhancements, process improvements, or physical plant alterations.
-In their most successful implementations, Throughput Acceleration can be as highly impactful as the double-digit exponential leaps found through new revenue channels explored in our previous article.
+In their most successful implementations, Throughput Improvement can be as highly impactful as the double-digit exponential leaps found through new revenue channels explored in Chapter 8.
 A more typical result drives solid single digit results.

 DRIVING-THRU MORE TRANSACTIONS